History of education in China: Cultural Revolution

+Hua Guofeng

-During the Hua Guofeng era, the entrance exam system was reintroduced.
+Beginning in 1977 during the Hua Guofeng era, the college entrance exam system was reintroduced.
 Its reintroduction decreased educational opportunities for the highly motivated, but not academically prepared, peasants who had benefited from the "worker, peasant, soldier" model of the later stage of the Cultural Revolution.
 Rusticated youths surged to take the examinations, eager to pick up the studies they had left off during the chaotic Cultural Revolution period.
 This included an older generation of students resuming their studies.
+Children from Third Front work units received preference on the new exam.

 Vocational and practical training at the university level was greatly decreased in favor of research.
+Fewer rural people returned to their villages after completing their university studies.

+Deng Xiaoping

+Deng endorsed the political counselor program in universities, which had been piloted by Tsinghua University before the Cultural Revolution and which had resumed in 1977.
+After its endorsement by Deng, the program expanded across higher educational institutions.'

+Beginning in the 1980s, Hanyu pinyin became important in early education, with students learning it in tandem with, or even before, learning Chinese characters themselves.